Sadragos/se-mod-bountyhunter/README.md

 - <pre>/bh recalculate (all/ores/components/blocks)</pre> can be used to Recalculate component, ore and blockvalues based on Ingodvalues
 - <pre>/bh ban (player) (time) (m/h/d) (reason)</pre> Suspends a players ability to claim bounties for the given time.
 If time is 0 an existing ban will be lifted. m = Minutes, h = hours, d = days.
 - <pre>/bh changevalue (item/block) (searchtext) (value) (enabledAsBounty)</pre>Changes the value of an Item or a Block.
 You can use the same item/block search parameters as in the /bh value command. enabledAsBounty can be true/false.
 If not given the value will not be changed.
+- <pre>/bh reset !!! (filename)</pre>Add the three !!! to really make sure, this is not a mistake.
+This will reset all Bountyhunter Rankings to 0 while keeping all active bounties active.
+Filename is optional year-month will be used by default.